NEET/JEE Coaching Scholarship

 Answer:

-The answer is the option (iii, iv) As interactions in a Benzene and Toluene solution are nearly identical, they will form an ideal solution.
+The answer is option (iii, iv) As interactions in a Benzene and Toluene solution are nearly identical, they will form an ideal solution.

 Question:29